sharetribe/flex-docs/src/docs/howto-listing/extend-listing-data-in-ftw/index.md

 ---
-title: Extend listing data in FTW
+title: Extend listing data in Sharetribe Web Template
 slug: extend-listing-data-in-ftw
 updated: 2020-06-04
 category: how-to-listing
 ingress:
-  This guide describes how to use use extended data to expand the listing data model in Flex Template for Web (FTW).
+  This guide describes how to use use extended data to expand the listing data model in Sharetribe Web Template.
 published: true
 ---

+// TODO fix slug and add redirect

 This guide shows you two different approaches to expanding the listing data model in your marketplace.
 We'll have a look on how the listing can